 How to Fix a Sagging Mattress

-You may find yourself asking, “How do I fix a lumpy mattress?”
 A sagging mattress is often a signal to shop for a new bed.
-However, you can do several things to extend the life of your aging mattress before heading to the store for a new one.
+However, you can use several tactics to extend the life of your aging mattress before shopping for a new one.

 1. Flip and Rotate the Mattress

 Moving your mattress around will change where your body is distributing your weight while sleeping.
-Rotating your mattress can reduce the sagging that has already begun and provide you with a fresh, more comfortable mattress area to sleep.
+Rotating your mattress can reduce any sagging that’s already begun and provide you with a fresh, more comfortable area to sleep.

 Get More Info: How Often Should You Flip Your Mattress and Best Flippable Mattress